mfts/RLND-CollaborationCompetition-P3/Report.md

 TRAINING PARAMETERS
 ===================
-n_episodes=4000          # max number of episodes to train agent max_t=1000              # max number of steps agent is taking per episode
+n_episodes = 3000        # max number of episodes to train agent
+max_t = 1000             # max number of steps agent is taking per episode
 ```

 ## Training with DDPG